 - Spent every summer since she was 4 at Tanglewood Music Festival and Greenwood Music Camp

 - A graduate of Vassar College (BA), where she studied Urban Studies, Philosophy, and Music and Eastman School of Music (MM), where she studied voice and played baroque cello

 - A trained cellist in contemporary music, chamber music, and continuo playing

 "With her dramatic tumble of red hair and cello-mello voice, Ms. Fischer sings with a passionate restraint that has no equal in her generation.
-You didn't want her to stop."
-So said Zachary Woolfe of the New York Times after Ms. Fischer's performance of George Benjamin's Upon Silence with Orchestra of Saint Luke's at the New York Phil Bienniel.
-Among the contemporary pieces she has championed, the most notable may be Missy Mazzoli's first opera Song from the Uproar, performed at LA Opera, Chautauqua Opera, and Da Camera Houston in the 2015-2016 season.
+You didn't want her to stop.”
+So said Zachary Woolf from the New York Times after Abigail Fischer's performance of George Benjamin with St. Luke's Orchestra at the New York Philharmonic Bienniel in 2014.